plumier/examples/readme.md

 Most of examples on this repository created using [Plumier project starter](https://github.com/plumier/starters).

+### Project Layout and Entry Point

 * [file-layout-single-file](/01-file-layout-single-file) put your code in single file, good for simple project.

+* [file-layout-classic](/02-file-layout-modular) put your code in classic MVC style directory, this setup good for medium and big project.

 * [file-layout-modular](/02-file-layout-modular) put your code in separate directories, this setup good for medium and big project.

+### Controller

 * [routing](03-routing) contains example on most routing trick, including how to create a restful controller and nested restful controller.